 Why Are Data Governance Frameworks Important?

 The more data and users that an organization has, the more variation there will be regarding how, when, and why data is accessed.
 Having an effective data governance framework is essential because it allows organizations to manage all of these variables while remaining compliant with strict regulations such as GDPR and HIPAA.
+Ultimately, data governance and compliance operate hand-in-hand, mutually reinforcing one another.

 Beyond ensuring compliance, having a data governance framework is important because it creates streamlined and efficient data workflows while maintaining the quality and accuracy of that data.
 This brings about a number of important benefits, like enabling faster data access and greater scalability, reducing risk, fostering enhanced collaboration, and allowing organizations to derive greater value from their data to make decisions that drive better business outcomes.